fravndal/csgo-front/README.md

-## Counter-Strike Global Offensive Frontend
+## Counter-Strike Global Offensive Helper

-This application is created in react
+This application is created in react and python